consistent-milk12/docs-md/generated_docs/serde_core/ser/index.md

 - `fn serialize_entry<K, V>(&mut self, key: &K, value: &V) -> Result<(), <Self as >::Error>`

   Serialize a map entry consisting of a key and a value.

+  Some [`Serialize`](#serialize) types are not able to hold a key and value in memory at the same time so `SerializeMap` implementations are required to support `serialize_key` and `serialize_value` individually.
+The `serialize_entry` method allows serializers to optimize for the case where key and value are both available. [`Serialize`](#serialize) implementations are encouraged to use `serialize_entry` if possible.

+  The default implementation delegates to `serialize_key` and `serialize_value`.
+This is appropriate for serializers that do not care about performance or are not able to optimize `serialize_entry` any better than this.

 #### Implementors